 The Defiants are a terrorist military organisation formed by former members of the Republic Fleet after a mutiny.
-Under the leadership of former Captain, Krishal Muritor, the Defiants conducted a guerrilla campaign against Amarr assets in The Bleak Lands before the Empyrean War of YC 110.
+Under the leadership of former Captain, Karishal Muritor, the Defiants conducted a guerrilla campaign against Amarr assets in The Bleak Lands before the Empyrean War of YC 110.

 This group took the name Defiants from a group of former slaves of Brutor origin who were subjected to experiments by Amarr scientists working on their Human Endurance Program.